ozengnr/portfolio/content/blog/2023/03/31/okrs/index.Rmd

 ### Benefits of OKRs
 I have three important deductions from Wodtke’s talk track about how OKRs help companies:
-* They provide an unrelenting focus within a specific timeframe (i.e. a quarter)
+* They provide an unrelenting focus within a specific timeframe (i.e. a quarter).
 * They create alignment within teams.
-Everybody knows what the larger focus is.
+Everybody knows what to focus on.
 * They create a learning cycle and a cadence of progress.
 They show the teams what progress looks like.

 ### What we get wrong about OKRs